No. 485 Squadron RNZAF: 1941

-By the end of April, the squadron was taking part in offensive operations across the English Channel to France.
+By the mid-June, the squadron was taking part in offensive operations across the English Channel to France.
 The RAF had started these in December the previous year as a way of taking the fight to the Luftwaffe and then expanded them to what were called 'Circus' raids in which a small number of RAF bombers were used as bait to draw up enemy fighters.
 On other occasions large scale sweeps would be mounted by the RAF fighters to northern France, again to draw out the Luftwaffe.
 Smaller scale operations, carried out by roving sections and flights, targeted shipping, port facilities and airfields.

 Initially, the squadron provided detachments that were sent south to an airfield of Fighter Command's No. 11 Group and from there joined up with one of the fighter wings heading to France on a Circus raid.
-Its first combat loss was on one of these missions; flying as part of the Wittering Wing accompanying Bristol Blenheims on a bombing raid on a power station at Chocques, a Spitfire was shot down off the French coast and its pilot killed.
+Its first combat loss was on one of these missions.
+Flying on 23 June as part of the Wittering Wing accompanying Bristol Blenheims on a bombing raid on a power station at Chocques, it saw no action until it turned back to the United Kingdom at which several Messerschmitt Bf 109 fighters intercepted the squadron.
+A Spitfire was shot down off the French coast and its pilot killed.

 On 1 July, the squadron moved to Redhill, a satellite airfield of Kenley.
 It took a more permanent role in the offensive against the Luftwaffe in northern France as part of the Kenley Wing, alongside Nos.
 452 and 602 Squadrons.
-Wells shot down a Messerschmitt Bf 109 fighter on 5 July, the first claim over France for the squadron, while escorting Short Stirling heavy bombers on a raid to Lille.
+Wells shot down a Bf 109 on 5 July, the first claim over France for the squadron, while escorting Short Stirling heavy bombers on a raid to Lille.
 The squadron ended up being involved in 22 Circus raids over the course of the month but also did convoy patrols and provided protection for air-sea rescues.
 By the end of the month, five enemy aircraft had been destroyed although for the loss of seven pilots.